How to Decorate Art Deco

 The earlier Art Deco period was a result of France trying to re-establish its role in luxury trades.
 Luxury objects made from the most expensive materials like ivory, sharkskin, onyx, silver and even emerald, were handcrafted for the wealthiest members of society.
 Mass production in early Art Deco was not a thing.

-Something that is not mentioned a lot is that a lot of the materials and craftsmanship actually came from the French colonies of the time, as the French Government encouraged artists to take advantage of colonial “resources”.
+Something that’s not mentioned often is that a lot of the materials and craftsmanship actually came from the French colonies of the time, as the French Government encouraged artists to take advantage of colonial “resources”.

 Popular motifs belonging to the early Art Deco era are: